Jaykul/RequiredModules/ReadMe.md

 # Install Required Modules for PowerShell Development Projects

+Although it's only superficially compatible with this module (and PowerShelLGet) you may want to have a look at [JustinGrote/ModuleFast](https://github.com/JustinGrote/ModuleFast), which is a re-implementation of installing Powershell modules from scratch.
+Without the dependency on PowerShellGet, it goes _much_ faster, and even uses a v3 nuget feed cache of the PowerShell gallery.

+## Install-RequiredModule

 This repository is for the `Install-RequiredModule` script you can find on the PowerShell Gallery.
-It was meant as a tool for developers, so you can put a `RequiredModules.psd1` file in a repository and in just two steps, install all of the modules you need, whether interactively on a dev box, or in a CI build script:
+It was meant as a tool for developers, so you can just put a `RequiredModules.psd1` file in a repository and in just two steps, install all of the modules you need, whether interactively on a dev box, or in a CI build script:

 ```PowerShell
 Install-Script Install-RequiredModule
 Install-RequiredModule
 ```

-The `Install-RequiredModule` command parses a hashtable from a file (named `RequiredModules.psd1` by default, but you can pass a path to any file name) or on the command-line.
-The format of the RequiredModules hashtable specifies the module name and version, using [NuGet's version range syntax](https://docs.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges-and-wildcards).
-It also supports specifying the repository (either the URL or the registered name).
+The `Install-RequiredModule` command parses a hashtable and calls the (old) built-in PowerShellGet module to actually do the installation.
+It supports all current versions of PowerShell (including the legacy Windows PowerShell).
+It takes a hash table of module names to version _ranges_.
+By default, it reads a file named `RequiredModules.psd1` -- but you can pass a hash table at the command-line, or specify any file name you like.
+The format of the RequiredModules hashtable specifies the module name and version.
+There is also support for specifying custom repositories per-module (including by specifying the URL, so you don't have to have the repository registered ahead of time).
 Some examples:

 ```PowerShell
 @{